This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 So if you are out a lot in tough conditions, frequent rains, or expose the binoculars to rapid temperature changes you would not want to miss the advantages of water and fog-proof binoculars.

 The eye relief of the 10×50 model is 14 mm, that should serve most user fine.
 In the 20×50 model, the eye relief is only 9mm in combination with the small exit (2.5mm) pupil makes this model unsuitable if you depend on wearing strong eyeglasses.

 The high magnification makes it difficult to hold the binoculars steadily after a while.
 A tripod is helpful.

 This is a popular model from the company and a real bargain.
 Bushnell is a sound, trusted brand and users will get to see the reason why plenty of customers rely on and trust their products.

 The build quality is fine as Bushnell is known for.
 When it was new it smelled of rubber for quite a while.
 The image quality that the PowerView provides, is acceptable for standard glass and BK7 prisms.

 Viewing with the Bushnell Powerview presents clear and bright images as one can expect from binoculars with such large objective lenses.
 Even if the lenses are only multi-coated, the transmission is sufficiently good even in a dark forest.

-Bushnell’s lifetime warranty and good customer service are there for you should you have any warranty claims in case of manufacturing or materiel related defects.
+Bushnell’s lifetime warranty and good customer service are there for you should you have any warranty claims in case of manufacturing or material-related defects.

-The Bushnell Powerview 10×42 wide angle binocular is a real bargain, one could complain about the lack of waterproof/fog-proof elements, but shouldn’t considering the price.
+The Bushnell Powerview 10×50 wide-angle binocular is a real bargain, one could complain about the lack of waterproof/fog-proof elements, but shouldn’t considering the price.
 Recommended for the hobby or leisure binoculars user.

 There are 3 models available in this model line, they all share the same large aperture but vary in magnification.